ruricolist/serapeum/README.md

 ## Internal definitions

-The `local` lets you use top-level definition forms to create local bindings.
+The `local` form lets you use top-level definition forms to create local bindings.
 You can use `defun` instead of labels, `defmacro` instead of `macrolet`, `def` (which is Serapeum’s macro for top-level lexical bindings) instead of `let`, and so forth.